dome2048/ohpm/README.md

 If you have issues, I suggest checking the OpenHab logs first.

 Integrate the exposed switches in your rules or by adding them to appropriate groups in the sitemap.

-If this is beyond your comfort zone, consider some reading at <http://docs.openhab.org> and <https://community.openhab.org>.
+There's lots of help out there.
+For OpenHab issues, consider some reading at <http://docs.openhab.org> and <https://community.openhab.org>.
+For Particle issues, check out <https://docs.particle.io> and <https://community.particle.io>.
+I'm on both communities as Dome.

 Thanks to John Cocula (<https://github.com/watou>) for his work on the Garadget Binding, and for everyone who has contributed to making OpenHab2 a successful reality.